PNNL-CompBio/ion-mob-ms/docs/index.md

 ## Running Additional Experiments

 To clear all parameters and results, select the "Clear Experiment" button and confirm.
+Save results before clearing or they will be lost.

 <img src="Dashboard_Reset_Image.png" width="800">